thecredibleway/thecredibleway-com/docs/faq/answering-lifes-questions.md

 life's biggest questions and those answers are not just intellectually satisfying, but transformational.

-Here, we aim to address some of the most common and challenging questions people have about God, the Bible, and Christian living.
-Topics ranging from philosophical arguments for God's existence to scientific considerations, historical evidence for Jesus' life, death, and resurrection; and theological discussions about the nature of God, evil, and salvation.
+Here, we aim to address some of the most common and challenging questions people have about God, the Bible and Christian living.
+Topics ranging from philosophical arguments for God's existence to scientific considerations, historical evidence for Jesus' life, death and resurrection; and theological discussions about the nature of God, evil and salvation.

-Whether you're a skeptic with honest doubts, a seeker curious about Christianity, or a believer looking to deepen your own understanding and articulate your faith more effectively, we invite you to read on!
+Whether you're a skeptic with honest doubts, a seeker curious about Christianity or a believer looking to deepen your own understanding and articulate your faith more effectively, we invite you to read on!
 Explore the pages, engage with the arguments and consider the evidence.
 We believe that as you do, you'll discover that the Christian faith is not only intellectually robust but also profoundly beautiful and personally transformative.
-We encourage you to approach these topics with an open mind, and we pray that this will be a valuable resource in your quest for truth.
+We encourage you to approach these topics with an open mind and we pray that this will be a valuable resource in your quest for truth.